 Natasha's approach is influenced by several types of therapeutic orientations.
 Essentially, she believes that people are separate from their problems and that everyone has the wisdom and strength needed to improve their well-being.
 She strives to help people access their internal resiliency and uses a variety of avenues to guide people in the direction of their choosing.
-Depending on the needs and preferences of the individual/s she is working with, Natasha uses a combination of insight-oriented talk therapy, mindfulness-based techniques and somatic experiences in her work.
+Depending on the needs and preferences of the individual/s she is working with, Natasha uses a combination of insight-oriented talk therapy, mindfulness-based techniques, somatic experiences and ecotherapy in her work.
 For more information about specific approaches, please see below.

 Mindfulness-based Cognitive Therapy techniques are used to support people in becoming more aware and accepting of their thoughts and feelings, and to help increase the ability to self-soothe.
 Mindfulness is the act of being present in the moment, and can help people to increase life satisfaction.